carsonbfl/a15k/README.md

 # 🧪⇄ Anarchy 15000
 **A15K** is a distance-based progression system for Minecraft that locks building freedom and scales hostile mobs based on how far you travel from spawn.
-Additionally, players drop exact experience levels in shards and enchants can be ascended beyond normal limits.
+Additionally, players drop exact experience levels in shards, and enchants can be ascended beyond normal limits.

 Your **player level** determines your maximum travel range — go too far without enough XP, and you’ll be forced into **Adventure Mode**.
 Built for worlds meant to last **thousands of hours**, it introduces a **risk–reward** system that grows with your ambition.